Diana Vickers: 2011–2015: Music to Make Boys Cry and side projects

-2020-present: Dial M for Murder and podcasts
+2020–present: Dial M for Murder, podcasts and return to music

 In 2021, Vickers performed in a theatrical tour of Dial M for Murder.

-As of 2022, Vickers' hosts Ki & Dee: The Podcast alongside Kiara Hunter.
+As of 2022, Vickers hosts Ki & Dee: The Podcast alongside Kiara Hunter.

+From January 2023, Vickers starred as Shelby in a production of Steel Magnolias at the Richmond Theatre, London.
+Vickers appeared alongside Laura Main, Lucy Speed, Caroline Harker and Elizabeth Ayodele.
+The production, going on to tour the UK, was rated 2/5 stars by What's on Stage.
+In July 2025, Vickers appeared in Not Going Out, a comedy programme on BBC One.